jpmgoodman/java-graph-analysis/README.md

 **General, Non-Bipartite graphs**
 * Determine size of max cardinality matching (Edmonds' Blossom implementation)
 * Determine edge set of max cardinality matching (Edmonds' Blossom implementation)
+* Determine if there is a matching that covers all max degree vertices

 The library contains the following classes:
 * Graph (representation of a graph)